ErikBouts/tqa-workshop/README.rst

 bookmark the `yaidom API documentation`_ and `TQA API documentation`_ at `javadoc.io`_.

-During the workshop, the **yaidom and TQA API documentation** will be needed extensively, so it is advisable to have this documentation at your disposal in 2 browser windows or tabs.
+During the workshop, the **yaidom and TQA API documentation** will be needed extensively, so it is advisable to have this documentation at your disposal in a browser.

 .. _`TQA Workshop`: https://github.com/dvreeze/tqa-workshop
 .. _`SBT`: http://www.scala-sbt.org/download.html